PRECINCT COMMITTEEMEN ELECTIONS WILL NOT TAKE PLACE UNTIL 2022. Actual dates will be published as we move into 2022 and the dates are published.

 Precinct committeemen are ELECTED in each primary election and serve a two-year term.
-The next election isn’t until August 2018 but many precincts are NOT full and you can become an appointed PC.
+The next election is August 2, 2022 but many precincts are NOT full and you can become an appointed PC.

 Elected PCs vote on the district, county, and state party leadership as well as the party platform.